-But, how do you manage to do any of these if your baby naps for only 30 minutes or less?
+But how do you manage to do any of these if your baby naps for only 30 minutes or less?

-Short naps can be frustrating and your baby’s even crankier after waking up.
-If you’re a new parent you might be questioning whether this is normal to take such short naps or it’ll affect your baby’s development.
+Short naps can be frustrating, and your baby’s even crankier after waking up.
+If you’re a new parent, you might be questioning whether this is normal to take such short naps or it’ll affect your baby’s development.
 How do you address this challenge?

-Understanding why your baby takes such short naps is the stepping stone to get your little one take longer and restorative naps.
+Understanding why your baby takes such short naps is the stepping stone to get your little one to take longer and restorative naps.